miquido/lint_quido/README.md

   flutter: ^2.10.3
 ```

-so we recommend to update your flutter project to met this conditions.
+so it is required to update your flutter project to meet this conditions.

 #### Installation